emfcamp/software_stories/volunteer_system_user_stories.md

 > Might bring back Role Admin user type if we find any uses for it.

+* Unsupervised - Volunteer team are looking after this role rather than another team

 ## As a volunteer I would like to:

 * Sign up to be a volunteer
     - Providing:
       - email address
       - over 18 or not
     - Optionally providing:
-      - other contact details
+      - other contact details - key/value table for arbitrary contact types
-    - Pick which roles I'm interested in doing
+    - Pick which roles I'm interested in doing  - new feature/improvement?
     - Indicate availability to be contacted to cover shifts
       - Never
       - At any time during event
-      - In specified time windows
+      - In specified time windows - new feature

 * View all roles
     - Change which I'm interested in doing

-* View all shifts and filter by:
+* View all shifts and filter by (schedule view):
     - Role
     - Location
     - Shifts I can do (I have the training and pass the requirements)
     - Time
     - That I have signed up to

 * Sign up for:
     - A specific shift

-* View list of shifts I'm signed up for
+* View list of shifts I'm signed up for - link to schedule view search
-* Cancel a shift
+* Cancel a shift - improve
 * Take online training/test
     > Currently expect this to be only for the bar

 * When on shift
     - Have access to information about the role (wiki page)
     - Update information about the role (edit wiki page)